nwjs/node/doc/api/tls.md

-    An array of strings, `Buffer`s or `TypedArray`s or `DataView`s, or a single `Buffer` or `TypedArray` or `DataView` containing the supported ALPN protocols. `Buffer`s should have the format `[len][name][len][name]...` e.g. `0x05hello0x05world`, where the first byte is the length of the next protocol name.
+    An array of strings, `Buffer`s or `TypedArray`s or `DataView`s, or a single `Buffer` or `TypedArray` or `DataView` containing the supported ALPN protocols. `Buffer`s should have the format `[len][name][len][name]...` e.g. `'\x08http/1.1\x08http/1.0'`, where the `len` byte is the length of the next protocol name.
 Passing an array is usually much simpler, e.g.
-    `['hello', 'world']`.
+    `['http/1.1', 'http/1.0']`.
+Protocols earlier in the list have higher preference than those later.
   * `servername`: {string} Server name for the SNI (Server Name Indication) TLS extension.
-It must be a host name, and not an IP address.
+It is the name of the host being connected to, and must be a host name, and not an IP address.
+It can be used by a multi-homed server to choose the correct certificate to present to the client, see the `SNICallback` option to [`tls.createServer()`][].
   * `checkServerIdentity(servername, cert)` {Function} A callback function to be used (instead of the builtin `tls.checkServerIdentity()` function) when checking the server's hostname (or the provided `servername` when